 Where Geibikei Gorge currently is was originally just a gigantic limestone layer that was exposed by the fault around it.
 With the water flow from the Satetsu River (砂鉄川), the limestone layer was eroded to form the beautiful Geibikei Gorge today.

-So apart from Geibikei Gorge’s pioneer meritorious person’s name has a “猊 (gei)” in it, the other reason why the Gorge is named as “猊鼻 (geibi)” is because of its lion nose-shaped cliff!
+So apart from Geibikei Gorge’s pioneer meritorious person’s name has a “猊 (gei)” in it.
+The other reason why the gorge is named “猊鼻 (geibi)” is because of its lion nose-shaped cliff!

 The Most Scenic Boat Ride At Geibikei

 The beauty of Geibikei is enjoyed through a flat-bottomed boat ride that travels through the 2km Gorge (you can even bring your pets with you!).
-The boatmen are all well-trained that they will navigate the boat through the Gorge with just one pole in their hands!
+The boatmen are all well-trained and will navigate the boat through the gorge with just one pole in their hands!

-The entire 90 minutes scenic trip is divided into three parts: boat ride to Miyoshigaoka (三好ヶ丘), 20 minutes of free time at Miyoshigaoka, and, the return trip.
+The entire 90 minutes scenic trip is divided into three parts: a boat ride to Miyoshigaoka (三好ヶ丘), 20 minutes of free time at Miyoshigaoka, and the return trip.